-A maximum of twenty-five (25) seconds shall elapse from the moment the ball goes out of play until the time the ball is struck for the next point, except at a ninety (90) second changeover or a one hundred and twenty (120) second set break.
+A maximum of twenty (20) seconds shall elapse from the moment the ball goes out of play until the time the ball is struck for the next point, except at a ninety (90) second changeover or a one hundred and twenty (120) second set break.
 The procedures for enforcing this rule are as follows:

-- 1 Time between points Rule - a Start stopwatch when the player is ordered to play or when the ball goes out of play. - b Assess Time Violation or Code Violation if the ball is not struck for the next point within the twenty-five (25) seconds allowed.
-There is no time warning prior to the expiration of the twenty-five (25) seconds. - 2 Changeover (ninety (90) seconds) and Set Break (one hundred and twenty (120) seconds) - a Start stopwatch the moment the ball goes out of play. - b Announce "Time" after sixty (60)/ninety (90) seconds have elapsed. - c Announce "15 seconds" if one or both players are still at their chairs and/or have not started toward their playing positions after seventy-five (75)/one hundred and five (105) seconds have elapsed. - d Assess Time Violation or Code Violation (after medical time-out or treatment) if the ball is not struck for the next point within the ninety (90)/one hundred and twenty (120) seconds allowed provided there has been no interference which prevented the server from serving within that time. - 3 Receiver not playing to the reasonable pace of the server. - a Start stopwatch the moment the ball goes out of play or when the player is ordered to play. - b Assess Time Violation (also before expiration of twenty-five (25) seconds) if the receiver's actions are delaying the reasonable pace of the server. - c Assess Code Violation if the receiver is consistently or obviously delaying the server, thus employing "Unsportsmanlike Conduct".
+- 1 Twenty (20) Second Rule - a Start stopwatch when the player is ordered to play or when the ball goes out of play. - b Assess Time Violation or Code Violation if the ball is not struck for the next point within the twenty (20) seconds allowed.
+There is no time warning prior to the expiration of the twenty (20) seconds. - 2 Changeover (Ninety (90) Seconds) and Set Break (One Hundred and Twenty (120) Seconds) - a Start stopwatch the moment the ball goes out of play. - b Announce "Time" after sixty (60)/ninety (90) seconds have elapsed. - c Announce "15 seconds" if one or both of the players are still at their chairs and/or have not started toward their playing positions after seventy-five (75)/one hundred and five (105) seconds have elapsed. - d Assess Time Violation or Code Violation (after medical time-out or treatment) if the ball is not struck for the next point within the ninety (90)/one hundred and twenty (120) seconds allowed provided there has been no interference which prevented the server from serving within that time. - 3 Receiver not playing to the reasonable pace of the server. - a Start stopwatch the moment the ball goes out of play or when the player is ordered to play. - b Assess Time Violation (also before expiration of twenty (20) seconds) if the receiver's actions are delaying the reasonable pace of the server. - c Assess Code Violation if the receiver is consistently or obviously delaying the server, thus employing "Unsportsmanlike Conduct".